ALL

 • are pregnant (unless the benefit is worth the risk)

-If you're starting naltrexone, tell your doctor what other medicine you take.
+If you're starting naltrexone, tell your doctor what other medicines you take.

 If you're going to have surgery, stop taking naltrexone at least 72 hours before.